Concordium/concordium.github.io/source/mainnet/net/guides/company-identities.rst

 The information below describes how to create a company identity, how to create accounts with a company identity, and how to recover a company identity.
 If you experience issues with the Concordium Company ID tool, please contact Concordium’s technical support via support@concordium.software.

-Using the company identity tool
+Using the Concordium Company ID tool
 ===============================

 Once you have dowloaded the Concordium Company ID tool for your platform and installed it, you should choose your network, either Mainnet or Testnet.
 A default Concordium node URL is used, but you can enter your node URL, if desired.